 What is a Board Certified Behavior Analyst?
-Your Guide to the BCBA Certification and Exam
+Your Guide to BCBA Requirements

 Applied behavioral analysis (ABA) uses scientific and systematic processes to help influence an individual’s behavior.
 Behavior analysts can work in schools, classrooms, hospitals, clinics, and nonprofits; many analysts specialize in certain areas like autism, developmental disabilities, or mental health issues.